P01Sensai/M24dailyleetcode/README.md

 # M24dailyleetcode
-here will be the solution and explation of daily leetcode problems of MARCH24
+here will be the solution and explanation of daily leetcode problems of MARCH24